Capital Structure Ratios

 Objectives and Types of Capital Structure Ratios

-One can acquire just the absolute funds used and its sources from the balance sheet, but they do not transmit any significant information regarding their proportion to another sort of source of funds.
+One can acquire just the absolute funds used and their sources from the balance sheet, but they do not transmit any significant information regarding their proportion to another sort of source of funds.

 For example, the Debt ratio is utilized to discover how much debt is in total capital employed.